wso2/docs-is/en/docs/references/concepts/authorization/introspection.md

                but this happens only during the first access token request or token validation request after expiration.

 - `INACTIVE`- Refreshed using `refresh_token` grant type before expiration.
-Also, this state is used in cases when users and user stores are deleted, user passwords are updated, etc.
+Also, this state is used in cases when users and userstores are deleted, user passwords are updated, etc.

 - `EXPIRED`- Invalid and expired access token.
 Refresh token can still be valid though.